ivanseibel/timer/README.md

 ## Features <a name = "features"></a>

 - Suggest a name for the task based on the history.
+- Save the task in the history.
+- Display the history of tasks.
+- Display the status of the task.
+- Create a new work session.

 ## Tasks <a name = "tasks"></a>